EdwardChen777/miracle_docker/README.md

 RUN echo "*/45 * * * * python /app/scraper.py" > /etc/crontabs/root  # Runs scraper.py every 45 minutes
 CMD ["crond", "-f"]
 ```

+## Outstanding Issue
+The incompatibility between Chromedriver and Chrome is an outstanding issue, which requires manually downloading the CSV file and placing it in the archive folder.